agosztolai/geometric_clustering/README.md

 # Dynamical Ollivier-Ricci curvature and clustering

-This package computes the dynamic Ollivier-Ricci based on Markov diffusion processes for edges of a graph, and uses it cluster the graph.
+This package performs multiscale clustering on undirected graphs based on the multiscale geometric modularity method.
+This relies on computing the dynamic Ollivier-Ricci curvature based on Markov diffusion processes for edges of a graph at a sequence of scales and clusters the edge curvature distributions using signed Louvain modularity.

 ## Cite